Inventory of Gubernatorial Archives

 The Online Archive of California provides free public access to detailed descriptions of primary resource collections maintained by more than 150 contributing institutions including libraries, special collections, archives, historical societies, and museums throughout California and collections maintained by the 10 University of California campuses.
 Most material is non-digital, but a few documents have been published digitally.
 Archival material in California is extensive and includes official government documents, portraits, photos, newspaper clippings and other types of non-digitized personal and administrative documents.
 For example, Governor’s Office Records 1849-1974 (“Major collections of administrative records are lacking for all governors except Hiram Johnson, Pardee, Olson, and Brown; Haight, Markham, Warren and Knight”), Governor Culbert Levy Olson (1939-1943) letters to Fulmer Mood, 1941 June 18/July 24; Governor Jerry Browns (1975-1983, 2011) initial reflection committee records and the collected papers of Goodwin Knight (1953-1959); the official Papers of the Governors of Alta California, 1804-1846; Messages of Governor Edmund G. Brown (1959-1967) to the legislature of the state of California, 1961-1966; William Irwin papers, 1848-1877; Warren (Earl) Papers 1924-53, Portraits of California Governor James N. Gillett and his son, 1900-1915 (this list is not exhaustive).
 Excellent website.

-The University of California at Los Angeles Oral History Project
+The University of California at Los Angeles Library Center for Oral History Research

-The UCLA Oral History Project has a series of five interviews chronicling the life and career of Governor Ronald Reagan (1967-1975), including one with his brother.
-Unlike other interviews on the website, these are not available for downloading and transcripts are not published online
+The UCLA Oral History Project has a series of interviews chronicling the life and career of Governor Ronald Reagan (1967-1975), including one with his brother.
+The Center also has oral histories on other aspects of California politics.

 The Regional Oral History Office, University of California, Berkeley